Germany's Scholz holds crisis talks with Ukraine's Zelenskyy in Kyiv | DW | 14.02.2022

 Several countries, including Germany, have advised their citizens to leave Ukraine.

-Scholz might have faced some some tough questions on his visit, with Berlin hedging against unequivocally backing Biden's pledge to "bring an end" to Russia's new Nord Stream 2 gas link to Germany.
-Kyiv has also voiced upset with Berlin for not having joined some of its NATO allies in starting to supply weapons to Ukraine.

-DW's Kyiv correspondent Nick Connolly said there had been a lot of criticism of Germany on both issues, with Scholz set to visit Moscow on Tuesday.
+DW's Kyiv correspondent Nick Connolly said there had been a lot of criticism of Germany amid the crisis, both for its stance on Nord Stream 2 and its refusal to deliver lethal weapons to Ukraine.

 "With no sign for now that Germany is prepared to give any ground either on weapons or on Nord Stream 2, Olaf Scholz has his work cut out convincing his Ukrainian hosts that he has their interests at heart and that they can trust him to negotiate a way out of this crisis when he goes to Moscow," said Connolly.